Playing with the Sun: Creative learning and energy

 If we want to create the possibility for change in the relationship between people and energy, we need to enable both sides of the interlocked relationship - the horse and the grass - to explore different possibilities, and find new ways to relate.
 In this metaphor, people are horses and the designed objects that use and produce energy in the built environment are the grass.
 This will be a co-design process lasting generations, so it is important to look at how human beings first begin to understand relationships between the things in their world.

-Part 2 of this essay will be focused on the role of toys and play materials in learning through play experiences.
+Part 2 of this essay is focuses on the role of toys and play materials in learning through play experiences